HL7/emedicinal-product-info/epitype4.md

-Here is the comprehensive framework for your Type 4 ePI implementation, organized as an editable technical brief.
+oHere is the comprehensive framework for your Type 4 ePI implementation, organized as an editable technical brief.
 You can copy and paste this directly into a shared document (like Word or a Wiki) or an email body for your team.
 Technical Framework: Building a FHIR ePI Type 4 (Granular Implementation)
 1. Executive Summary & Business Rationale
 The objective of Type 4 granularity is to transition from "digital paper" to a Digital Twin of the medicinal product.
 By decomposing text into discrete, coded statements, we enable: